marwaGh/TrainTravel/README.md

 ## Build
 On the parent pom run :
-- `mvn install` — it will compile, package and run all the tests suites.
+- `mvn install` it will compile, package and run all the tests suites.

 ## Run

 To run this program use :

-- `java -jar target/train-travel-1.0-SNAPSHOT-jar-with-dependencies.jar inputfilepath outputfilepath`
+- `java -jar fatjarpath inputfilepath outputfilepath`